mjohnson92/web-dev-hw/Project-02/README.md

 ---
 ### Learning
 ---
-#### *There was a lot to learn this week.
+ *There was a lot to learn this week.
 It was hard to keep up with all the new additions to the web page.
 Although they are simple it's wasy to mix up a the forms.
 This week was particularly hard because I had to try to learn things a lot more quickly due to getting married this weekend and having family in town.
 I had to do the assignment last minute which I do not recommend.
 I enjoyed learning about the forms and tables though.
 It's fun to actually have a few different pages now.
 Next week I hope to be a lot more free with my schedule so I can step it up and make my page even better and advanced.
 I will have to play catch up I think when it comes to making more forms.*
+### Coding
 ---
+ *The coding for this HW-02 was a little trouble some at times now that there is a lot going on in the html.
+It's becoming so long and so many different things are happening now but I'm still not completely lost in the code yet.*

+# **Week 3**
+---
+### Learning
+---
+*Coding this week went well!
+Writing my about and info pages was easier then expected.
+I went back and updated my meta information for all pages that I had worked on and tried to add in additional ``<div>`` and `id` information to old paragraphs.
+I also decided to add a couple pictures to give it a little more excitement.
+I'm pretty satisfied with the end result knowing that I tried to add additional information in the old pages from the previous weeks.*

 ### Coding
 ---
-*The coding for this **HW-02** was a little trouble some at times now that there is a lot going on in the html.
-It's becoming so long and so many different things are happening now but I'm still not completely lost in the code yet.*
+*On my index page and all pages that seemed relevent, I went back and added `div`,`class`, and `id` elements, and also added a picture.
+I added more links to the bottom of the page for navigation.
+On the instructions page, I changed the width of the table and added more links for navigation at the bottom.
+On the form page I added a picture and more links.
+I created the about page and added audio media, an address, mailto, and inserted a map.
+On my info page I added a bunch of outside media, such as videos from youtube and a wikipedia page.*